wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 Dashboarding isn't the only use of monitoring tools.
 If you plan to alert using the tool as well, look at what integrations it supports.
 Some have options for SMS alerting or Slack for example.
 Others will only provide you with a webhook and expect you to hand roll an alerting system.

+---

 Treat it like Blind Date.
 If there is a tool that is answering all your questions with what you want to hear - they are probably worth choosing.
+Again, the above doesn't necessarily cover all the bases.
+There will be other questions that are company or project specific, or that I have just not thought about or forgotten about at the point in time that I have written this post.
+This is just a starter-for-ten to help.

 ## Next Time On Impactful Dashboarding...